simpleinjector/Documentation/source/lifetimes.rst

 .. container:: Note

-    Only one instance will be created by the container per call to a WCF operation and the instance will be disposed when the operation ends (unless specified otherwise).
+    Only one instance will be created by the container during the lifetime of the WCF service class and the instance will be disposed when the WCF service class is released (unless specified otherwise).

 The `WCF Integration NuGet Package <https://nuget.org/packages/SimpleInjector.Integration.Wcf>`_ is available (and available as **SimpleInjector.Integration.Wcf.dll** in the default download here on CodePlex) contains **RegisterPerWcfOperation** extension methods and a **WcfOperationLifestyle** class that enable easy *Per WCF Operation* registrations: